 sudo apt-get install webp

 If you’re on Windows, or you can’t use one of the above options, you can download the archive of the packaged utilities for your OS.
-Please note that these utilities are run on the command line.

 Once you’re ready to convert your files, open your command line interface.
 The basic command to convert a PNG file to WebP is shown below.